iarna/essays/in-process/npm-multi-stage-install.md

 (including optionalDependencies, peerDependencies, bundledDependencies and devDependencies).

-The idea is simple enough: We'll build an in memory model of how we want the node_modules folders to look.
+The idea is simple enough: Build an in-memory model of how we want the node_modules directories to look.
 Compare that model to what's on disk, producing a list of steps to change the disk version into the memory model.
 Finally, we execute the steps in the list.